Polymer/tools/README.md

 ## Developing

-Polymer Analyzer is supported on Node LTS (4.4) and stable (6.3).
-It is written in TypeScript 2.0.
+Polymer Analyzer is supported on Node LTS and stable.
+It is written in TypeScript.
 All development dependencies are installed via npm.

 ```sh
 npm install